Graduate Careers Campaign

 - Online cognitive ability testing

 - Online video interview

-We encourage applications from people with diverse experience and backgrounds including: Aboriginal and Torres Strait Islander people; Lesbian, Gay, Bisexual, Transgender and Intersex people; Culturally and Linguistically Diverse people; mature age and people with disability.
+We encourage applications from people with diverse experience and backgrounds including: Aboriginal and Torres Strait Islander people; Lesbian, Gay, Bisexual, Transgender, Intersex and/or Queer people; Culturally and Linguistically Diverse people; mature age and people with disability.

 You can also join us through the following whole-of-government graduate programs: